nminet/kostache/README.md

     open fun asValue(): String = value.toString()
 }
 ```

+When the *value* passed in constructor is a callable with no parameter, it is invoked and the result
+becomes the content's actual value.

 Dotted names cause successive calls to **push** - one for each segment of the dotted name.
 When pushing a name in section position, **body** contains the unprocessed text of the section tag.
 In case